gustavofulton/gus-fatllama-backend/README.md

 Finally, the algorithm sorts the data based on the distance calculated and then sends the sorted array back and close the connection.

 ## Performance
-Here is a screenshot of a performance test
+Here is a screenshot of a performance test.

 ![Alt text](./PerformanceTest.png?raw=true "Performance Test")

+As seen, the algorithm created supports around 405 requests/second, which is an okay number for its simplicity.
+It can be significantly improved, mainly by using a more efficient approach to calculate the closest items.

 ## Checklist for Challenge